-Zoom Phone will replace Cisco as Davidson's telephone provider on June 30, 2022.
-On this date, all Davidson faculty and staff with college phone numbers will begin using Zoom Phone to make and receive phone calls.
-For questions about the Zoom Phone transition, please email firstname.lastname@example.org.
+Zoom Phone replaced Cisco as Davidson's telephone provider on June 30, 2022.
+On this date, all Davidson faculty and staff with college phone numbers began using Zoom Phone to make and receive phone calls.
+For more information, see the Getting Started with Zoom Phone Guide.

 Davidson faculty and staff who work from home or other remote locations can access almost all of the systems and technology resources available on campus, using the tools T&I provides, to continue communications and maintain productivity when working remotely.
 This article provides guidance and best practices for working remotely.